basicallydan/danhough.com/_drafts/2014-05-29-six-months-later.markdown

 I may not have totally succeeded with my initial goal (yet!) but I think I'm on the right track.
 The time I've spent being self-employed has so far been enlightening, exciting, and *very* freeing.

-Since I was a boy I've always been striving for more independence, and the move I made to leave full-time employment has given me that in a number of ways.
+Like many, I've always been striving for more independence, and the move I made to leave full-time employment has given me that in a number of ways.

 I've gained a greater understanding of my finances, gained a better feel for running a business, and understood what it's like not to have a regular, consistent paycheck coming in.